nslackfanshawe/conflict-example-f23/README.md

 Random Text, this is an example, this is an example. this is an example, this is an example.

+Exampling it, and by it, I mean my example

 This is a repo that is used, in class, to demonstrate how to solve a merge conflict when it occurs with your teammates.
 Sometimes Github will automatically solve the issue, other times it cannot and requires human intervention.